 A rock-solid Belgian defender whose professional resilience was matched only by his public devotion to his autistic daughter.

-Laurent Ciman's story extends far beyond the pitch.
-As a defender, he was the epitome of no-nonsense reliability, a late bloomer who carved out a solid career across Belgium, France, Canada, and the United States.
-He was known for his fierce tackling, leadership, and lethal free-kicks—a rare combination for a center-back.
-His most profound impact, however, came from his personal life.
-After his daughter was diagnosed with autism, Ciman and his wife became powerful advocates, using his platform to raise awareness and funds.
-This commitment influenced his move to Major League Soccer's Montreal Impact, as the city offered superior resources for his daughter's care.
-On the field, he was an MLS All-Star and Defender of the Year; off it, he became a symbol of parental dedication, showing the human depth behind the athlete.
+Laurent Ciman won MLS Defender of the Year and became an All-Star.
+Born in 1985, the Belgian defender carved out a career across Belgium, France, Canada, and the United States.
+He was known for fierce tackling, leadership, and lethal free-kicks—a rare combination for a center-back.
+After his daughter was diagnosed with autism, Ciman and his wife became advocates, using his platform to raise awareness and funds.
+This commitment influenced his move to the Montreal Impact, as the city offered superior resources for his daughter's care.
+Off the field, he became a symbol of parental dedication.

 1981–1996